About the Car & Car Related Things

 grade fuel tank available.

-The Gulf Oil Filing Station on Clark
+The Gulf Oil Filing Station

 photo - Brad Cornelius via Forgotten Chicago-Facebook

-Three photos - Roadside Architecture
+three photos - Roadside Architecture

 The forecourt (pump island location) is the part of a